Kamal Jafarov: Civil service

 In 2012–2013, he worked as an adviser in the International Relations Department of the State Agency for Public Services and Social Innovations (publicly known as ASAN Service).

 During 2014–2016, Kamal Jafarov joined as a senior advisor to the Secretariat of Anti-Corruption Commission of Azerbaijan Republic.
 At this post he was also working as Secretary of inter-agency working group on improvement of legislation.
 His duties included liaising with government institutions involved in anti-corruption activities and media and coordinated relations with civil society institutions and international partners.

 In 2016, he was appointed the Executive Secretary of the Anti-Corruption Commission of Azerbaijan.
 During these years, he also acted as a national focal point for Council of Europe project on Good Governance and Fight against Corruption (Eastern Partnership) implemented in Azerbaijan.

 In 2020, due to his election to the Parliament of Azerbaijan he left civil service and started a career within the legislative body.

 Parliament

 In the 2020 Azerbaijani parliamentary election, Kamal Jafarov was elected an MP from the Sabirabad constituency (No 63) for the term of 2020–2025, representing the New Azerbaijan Party.
 Currently he is board member of New Azerbaijan Party.
+In the 2024 Azerbaijani parliamentary election, he was re-elected from Sabirabad constituency.

-He became a member of two committees in the National Assembly of Azerbaijan (Milli Majlis): Legal Policies and State Structuring Committee, and Defense, Security and Combating Corruption Committee.
+He is member of two committees in the National Assembly of Azerbaijan (Milli Majlis): Legal Policies and State Structuring Committee, and Defense, Security and Combating Corruption Committee.